 - Applications received after 5pm on Friday, 10th July will not be considered.

 Who can apply and what types of grants are available?

 Initial One-Off Grant - Small Business

-Eligible business ratepayers can apply for an initial one-off grant payment as detailed below up to 31 March 2021.
+Eligible business ratepayers can apply for an initial one-off grant payment as detailed below up to 5pm on 10th July 2020.
 Only one initial grant is allowed per ratepayer regardless of the number of premises held.

 The ratepayers of businesses located in a non-domestic property can apply to access a support fund and receive an initial one-off Small Business Support grant of £10,000.
 The ratepayer must have been, as of 17 March 2020:

 - in receipt of the Small Business Bonus Scheme (SBBS)